When is Disney+ launching in the UK? How much does it cost? How do I sign up?

 Disney+’s UK launch date has been brought forward to 24th March 2020.
 TV fans in Germany, France, Italy and Spain can enjoy the service on the same date.
 However, Disney+ is currently available for existing Dutch subscribers in the UK, according to Digital TV Europe.

-This makes it several months after the service launched in USA, Canada and The Netherlands (it’s been available there since Tuesday 12th November 2019).
+The streaming service has been available in the USA, Canada and The Netherlands since Tuesday 12th November 2019.

 The platform rolled out in Australia and New Zealand a week later, on Tuesday 19th November.